AviatrixSystems/Docs/HowTos/migrate_tgw_orchestrator_to_aviatrix_transit.rst

  #.
 Launch an Aviatrix Spoke gateway in Spoke-1 VPC, enable HA if required.
  #.
 Detach Spoke-1 from TGW.
 Go to TGW Orchestrator -> Build -> Detach.
  #.
 Attach Aviatrix Spoke-1 gateway to Aviatrix Transit Gateway.
 Go to Multi-Cloud Transit -> Attach (Step 6a)
  #.
-Repeat the above steps for all remaining Spoke VPCs.
+Repeat the above steps for all remaining Spoke VPCs during the migration process.
  #.
-After all Spoke VPCs have been migrated, setup multi-cloud connection policies.
-Go to Multi-Cloud Transit -> Segmentation -> Build to associate an Aviatrix Spoke gateway with a security domain.
+(Optional) After all Spoke VPCs have been migrated, setup multi-cloud connection policies.
+Go to Multi-Cloud Transit -> Segmentation -> Build to associate each Aviatrix Spoke gateway with a security domain.
  #.
 Done.

 4. Extra